Click here for the most current site NEWS.

 from 12:15 - 3:30.
 Other games as well.
 Also at La Mirada Activity Center.
 Information: (562) 902-3160 or http://www.cityoflamirada.org.

-COSTA MESA - Orange County Children's Book Festival.
-The Orange County Children's Book Festival will take place on October 2 from 9:30 a.m. - 4:30 p.m. at Orange Coast College, 2701 Fairview (at Arlington).
-There will be
+ORANGE COUNTY CHILDREN'S BOOK FESTIVAL.
+The Orange County Children's Book Festival will take place on September 30 from 9:30 a.m. - 4:30 p.m. at Orange Coast College in

 IRVINE - Activities at the Orange County Great Park. - The Orange County Great Park offers a free balloon ride on the largest tethered helium balloon in the U.S. There will also be movies, garden workshops, lectures, concerts and

 a variety of other activities on an ongoing basis.
+Current gardening series through October: Gardening Basics for Adults - Growing Edibles.
 Movies will be listed above; see website calendar for

 SANTA MONICA - Beach=Culture Events/Performances at the Annenberg Community Beach House.
 The Annenberg Community Beach House is located at 415 Pacific Coast Highway at Beach Coast Way.
 The Beach=Culture programs take

 place on varying nights and reservations are required.
 Events with music will be included in the listings; there are also poetry readings, docent tours, photography exhibits and more.
-Check fee for parking.
-Information: (310) 458-4904 or
+Check current fee for parking on website.
+September events will include a Red Hen Press Poetry Reading (this summer's Guest Poet, Charles Harper Webb, will be

 GLENDALE - Yoga on the Green.
 Lululemon Athletica presents free yoga classes every Sunday morning from 9:30 - 10:30 on the Green at Americana at Brand (Brand/Harvard).
 Information: